"I write paranormal, American Indian novels that weave time-travel, historical events, and the supernatural into rich and powerful stories."

 Lynny Prince is a Kentucky native who inherited her passion for reading and writing from her mother, a published poet and literature addict.
 Prince penned her first book at the age of twelve, but her passion quickly took a turn when she was given a guitar as a Christmas gift.
 She spent upwards of twenty years as a professional musician and songwriter, something she is still passionate about today.
 She stepped away from the stage in 2003 to focus on caring for her mother who was suffering from cancer.
 It was during this time that she began writing Scattered Leaves: The Legend of Ghostkiller.

-Prince's first novel is based on her husband's family, the Dakota Sioux of Mankato, MN.
-As a family member, Prince has the insider’s perspective on the life of the Dakota people and the struggles that they face today.
+Prince's first novel is based on her husband's family, the Dakota Sioux of Long Plain First Nation in Manitoba Canada and Mankato, MN.
 She and her husband founded Red Road Awareness in 2007, a non-profit that assists American Indians in crisis.
-During this time, Prince also began producing book trailers and public service announcements for clients.
+During this time, Prince also began producing book trailers and public service announcements.

-She released a music video in October of 2013 highlighting her new single "Ride it Out," that will be used to raise awareness to the horrors of the horse slaughter industry.
+She released a music video in October of 2013 highlighting her new single "Ride it Out - A Song for Slaughter-Bound Horses," written to raise awareness to the horrors of the horse slaughter industry.